shariq1989/cookbook/content/recipe/kimchi_jigae.md

 ### ABOUT THE MEAL

 Kimchi jjigae or kimchi stew is quickly becoming a favorite in our home, mainly because of the flexible ingredients and how easy it is to make.
-I still need to get my hands on one of those cute [earthenware pots](https://amzn.to/3soWXDL) this stew is traditionally prepared and served within.
+I still need to get my hands on one of those cute [earthenware pots](https://amzn.to/3soWXDL) that this stew is traditionally prepared and served within.

 #### What main ingredients do I need for this meal?